 Canada Place.
 Located in the downtown harbor front in Vancouver, this iconic complex hosting convention center and ferry terminal is famous for being a shape of a ship and it is a popular tourist destination.

 Ripley’s Aquarium of Canada.
 Massive public aquarium in downtown Toronto.
 Contains more than 16,000 marine species.
 Offering events and classes.

 English Bay.
 Ocean inlet in Vancouver with a recreational beach.
 Hosting annual fireworks competition.

 Mount Robson.
-Iconic snowcapped peak with hiking paths, lakes and glaciers.
+Iconic snowcapped peaks with hiking paths, lakes, and glaciers.
 The highest point in the Canadian Rockies, located on the borders of Alberta and British Columbia.

-- Canada has most educated population in the world.
+- Canada has the most educated population in the world.

-- Canada has more lakes than rest of the world combined.
+- Canada has more lakes than the rest of the world combined.

 We hope you enjoyed reading about Canada!

 Offers for trips, hotels and flights to Canada.